abdelrhmanshata/Job-Portal-App/README.md

 ## Usage
 - Once the application is up and running, you can interact with it using the following endpoints:
+- The application should now be running on http://localhost:3000.

 ## API Endpoints
 - Authentication